NeuralCortex/ProxBorderGen/README.md

 1. Right click on the map and select the country of your choise
 2. Select state or country
 3. Generate test data based on the specified width and number
+4. Choose bearing with a deviation in percent
-4. Export CSV file (semicolon separated)
+5. Export CSV file (semicolon separated)

 ## Technology used